LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

   - **Path**: `Samples~`

 - **Collections**
-  - **Description**: Shows how to manage arrays and lists as separate ScriptableObjects in order to maximize performance within the Scriptable Sheets window.
+  - **Description**: Shows how to manage arrays and lists as separate ScriptableObjects in order to maximize performance within the Scriptable Sheets Window.
+Also includes a CollectionTableSample with string, int, float, and custom record collections to demo Collection Tables.
   - **Path**: `Samples~/Collections`

 - **Component Explorer**